Sleep and pregnancy just don’t seem to go together for some people, and there’s a lot of reasons why.

 Some people will tell you it’s your body preparing you for the sleepless newborn weeks ahead.
 Others say it’s the increase in the volume of blood in your body, which leads to an increase in body temperature and more middle of the night trips to the loo.

 Then there are the physical changes to your body which can lead to fluid retention and compression of the bladder, and let’s not forget the havoc all those hormonal changes can cause!

-Hopefully these tips will help you catch up on some much needed pre-baby zz’s.
+Hopefully our helpful tips below will help you catch up on some much needed pre-baby Zzz’s.

 Consider investing in a pregnancy pillow - wedge shaped, U-shaped, S-shaped or other.
 It will help keep you in the recommended side-sleeping position and prevent movement while you sleep so you’re less likely to roll onto your tummy or back.

+It’s recommended that you sleep on your side, rather than on your stomach or back while pregnant.
 Heartburn is a hormone related condition.
 It relaxes the muscles of the oesophagus, which allows acid to “reflux” from the stomach.
-Almost a third of pregnant women report this symptom and sleeping on your left can help.
+Almost a third of pregnant women report experiencing this symptom and sleeping on your left can help.